nasa/Common-Metadata-Repository/metadata-db-app/README.md

 ```

 You can use `lein migrate -version version` to restore the database to
-a given version. `lein migrate -version 0` will clean the datbase
+a given version. `lein migrate -version 0` will clean the database
 completely.

 3. Remove the user